Marvellousz/Food-Service/README.md

-# Food Service - Spring Boot Application
+# food service - spring boot application

 A comprehensive RESTful Spring Boot application for managing food items and menus with SSL/HTTPS support, fully containerized and ready for production deployment on Azure Kubernetes Service (AKS).